Binbin's Acupuncture

 Memberships

-Accredited member of Australian Acupuncture and Chinese Medicine Association (AACMA)
+Accredited Member, Australian Acupuncture and Chinese Medicine Association (AACMA)

-Accredited Council member of Chinese Medicine & Acupuncture Society of Australia (CMASA)
+Accredited Council Member, Chinese Medicine & Acupuncture Society of Australia (CMASA)

 Working Experience